HTTP Method Handlers

 Defining HTTP Method Handlers

-In each route file, you can define methods such as get
+In each route file, you define a handler

 res.json({ featured: [] });